 - 2011: In golf, Lexie Thompson of the United States becomes the youngest player to win the LPGA Classic at the age of 16, winning the LPGA event.

 - 2013: Apple announced iOS 7; The seventh version of the company’s mobile operating system.
 This includes noteworthy user interface changes and upgrades.

-- 2014: The ultra compact dwarf galaxy M60-UCD1 is known as the smallest known galaxy that includes a super massive black hole at its center.
+- 2014: The ultra-compact dwarf galaxy M60-UCD1 is known as the smallest known galaxy that includes a supermassive black hole at its centre.

-- 324: Constantine the Great decisively defeated Licinius at the Battleof Chrysopolis, establishing Constantine’s sole control over the Roman Empire and ending Tetrarchi.
+- 324: Constantine the Great decisively defeated Licinius at the Battle of Chrysopolis, establishing Constantine’s sole control over the Roman Empire and ending Tetrarchy.